Monthly labour market fact sheet

 Headline quarterly statistics

-Source: All measures are from the Household Labour Force Survey except for average hours worked, which is from the Quarterly Employment Survey.
-Labour Market Statistics, Stats NZ (Data to June 2022 quarter, next release on 2 November 2022).
+Source: All measures are from the Household Labour Force Survey except for average weekly hours paid, which is from the Quarterly Employment Survey.
+Labour Market Statistics, Stats NZ (Data to March 2023 quarter, next release on 2 August 2023).
 All the data except Paid Employee or Employer and Self-employed are seasonally adjusted.